huawei-noah/SMARTS/docs/sim/scenario_studio.rst

 A scenario is formed by combining several inputs, such as (i) road map, (ii) traffic, (iii) social agents, (iv) ego agents, (v) bubbles, (vi) friction patches, and (vii) traffic histories.
 Refer to :class:`~smarts.sstudio.types.scenario.Scenario`.

-SMARTS interacts with road maps abstractly (polymorphically) through the :class:`~smarts.core.road_map.RoadMap` interface in order to support multiple map formats and allow for extending to support new map formats.
+SMARTS interacts with road maps abstractly (via polymorphism) through the :class:`~smarts.core.road_map.RoadMap` interface in order to support multiple map formats and allow for extending to support new map formats.

 SMARTS ships with a variety of pre-configured scenarios, which can be found in ``SMARTS/scenarios`` and ``SMARTS/smarts/scenarios`` directories.